Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

-Implements a 3 loops optimization algorithm to tackle reinforcement learning challenges.
+Implements a 3 loops optimization algorithm to tackle reinforcement learning challenges and general learning tasks.
 A population of recursive networks is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
 Networks use evolved local learning rules, cascading neuromodulation and dedicated memory units with various available implementations.

 &nbsp;

 <p align="center">
   <img src="Capture.PNG">
 </p>
-<em>Visualisation of the genotype of a specimen.</em>
+<em>Visualisation of the genotype of a simple specimen.</em>

 &nbsp;
-##### KNOWN BUGS: Stable, BUT  partial evaluation and gradient guided mutations are for now incompatible and will cause a crash.
-If you do not have a rocketSim install you will need to exclude rocketSim.h and rocketSim.cpp from the solution, same for libTorch.
+##### KNOWN BUGS: Stable.

-##### IN PROGRESS: feed forward DNN memory with inline gradient descent.
+##### IN PROGRESS: GPU-isation (CUDA), and progressive environments (LibTorch).

 ##### TODO: Heap defragmentation.
 GPU port only when sufficient gains.
 &nbsp;